MentorGuru

 Thor-Erik Gulliksen is a leading authority and internationally recognized expert in mentoring, coaching, and personal development.
 With 20+ years of experience in leadership, marketing, education, and training, he has designed mentoring programs that have empowered over 800 individuals to unlock their full potential.
 As the author of Adepthåndboka and Mentorhåndboka, and the host of the podcast The Talk by Mentorguru, Thor-Erik is a trusted voice for those seeking growth and success.
 He is known for his engaging workshops, thought-provoking keynotes, and a unique blend of humor and practical tools that inspire both individuals and organizations.
 His expertise has been acknowledged internationally, making him a sought-after mentor and speaker across borders.
 Thor-Erik Gulliksen has been recognized as a leading international expert in mentoring, with his work influencing professionals and leaders globally.
 When he’s not on stage or behind the microphone, Thor-Erik is crafting his next book or article – always driven by his mission to help others grow.

-The Mentor´s way Rule #3 – Create a Safe Place
+The Mentor´s way Rule #5 – Balance Empathy and Action

-The Mentor´s way Rule #3 – Create a Safe Place Read More »
+The Mentor´s way Rule #5 – Balance Empathy and Action Read More »

 The Mentor´s way Rule #2 – Stay Out of the Driver´s Seat